szcompressor/sz/README.md

 * Other Contributors: Robert Underwood, Sihuan Li, Ali M. Gok, Xiangyu Zou, Wen Xia

 ## Citations
-**Kindly note**: If you mention SZ in your paper, the most appropriate citation is including these three references (***Bigdata2018, IPDPS2017 and IPDPS2016***), because they cover the whole design and implementation of the latest version of SZ.**
+**Kindly note: If you mention SZ in your paper, the most appropriate citation is including these three references (***BigData 2018, IPDPS 2017 and IPDPS 2016***), because they cover the whole design and implementation of the latest version of SZ**.

 * SZ 2.0+: Xin Liang, Sheng Di, Dingwen Tao, Zizhong Chen, Franck Cappello, "[Error-Controlled Lossy Compression Optimized for High Compression Ratios of Scientific Datasets](https://ieeexplore.ieee.org/document/8622520)", in IEEE International Conference on Big Data (Bigdata 2018), Seattle, WA, USA, 2018.